JayStecki/OpenStreetMapAPIdoc/docs/general_informations/elements.md

 ??? info "Object's lifecycle."
     Newly created objects start at version 1 and the value is incremented by the server when a client uploads a new version of the object.
 The server will reject a new version of an object if the version sent by the client does not match the current version of the object in the database.

-## XML Caution and Notes on Nomenclature
+## XML Caution and Notes on Nomenclature (tu mamy kapitalizację, a wyzej nie!)

 The major tools in the OSM universe use an XML format following a XML schema definition that was first used by the API only.
 The set of Elements in OSM XML that are referred to as elements in documentation are a subset of the actual XML elements found in the data. i.e. the **term Element in XML** and the **term Element in OSM XML** are not synonymous.